jmosbacher/pydantic-panel/README.rst

     class SomeModel(pydantic.BaseModel):
         name: str
         value: float

+    # when passing a model class, all widget values will be None
+    # ass soon
-    w = pn.panel(SomeModel) # all widget values will be None w = pn.panel(SomeModel(name='meaning', value=42)) # widget values will be the same as the model instance
+    w = pn.panel(SomeModel)
+    w = pn.panel(SomeModel(name='meaning', value=42)) # widget values will be the same as the model instance
     >>> w
-        # This will display widgets to edit the model in a notebook
+        # This will display widgets to e.g. edit the model in a notebook

     >>> w.value
         # This will be None if the widgets have not yet been set to values
         # if all the required fields have been set, this will be an instance of SomeModel
         # with the validated attribute values from the widgets
+The `pn.panel` method will return a widget which can be used as part of a larger application or as just a user friendly way to edit your model data in the notebook.